dusklinux/.git_dotfiles_dir/README.md

 These scripts default to **Intel (CPU) +  Intel Integrated GPU + Nvidia (GPU)**

-> [!CAUTION]
+> [!Note]
 >
-> AMD Users: You must edit the 005_package_installation.sh script before running the installer.
+> AMD Users: You must configure the uwsm env files to set your gpu environment variables.
 >
-> 1. Open the script.
+> 1. Open the files at ~/.config/uwsm/env and ~/.config/uwsm/env-hyprland
 >
-> 2. Replace Intel-specific packages (drivers/microcode) with their AMD equivalents.
+> 2. Replace Intel/Nvidia-specific variables with amd with their AMD equivalents.
 >
-> 3. Ensure you include the AMD microcode package.
->
 >4.
-I will automate this in the future, i don't currently have an amd system at hand.
+I will automate this in the future, i don't currently have an amd system at hand to test it on.